 Modify 11.2.3.15.1 as shown (REVme-D5.0 P2515 L62):

 Implementation of the WNM sleep mode capability is optional for a WNM STA.
 A STA that implements WNM sleep mode has dot11WNMSleepModeImplemented equal to true.
 When dot11WNMSleepModeImplemented is true, dot11WirelessManagementImplemented shall be true.
 A STA where dot11WNMSleepModeActivated is true is defined as a STA that supports WNM sleep mode.
 A STA supporting WNM sleep mode shall set the WNM Sleep Mode field of the Extended Capabilities element to 1.
-When dot11WNMSleepModeActivated is true, dot11TFSActivated shall be true.
+When dot11WNMSleepModeActivated is true, dot11TFSActivated should be true.

 11.2.3.15.2 WNM sleep mode non-AP STA operation